What is a Studio / Efficiency / Bachelor Apartment?

 Another common piece of studio apartment furniture is a butcher-block kitchen island, which can function as kitchen-counter space for prep cooking, storage space for pots and pans, dishes and glassware below, and even as an intimate dining table, with a table cloth thrown over the top when the meal's ready to be eaten.

 Floor cushions that can double as sofa pillows (or that can be stashed away on a loft bed when not in use) are an easy way to add seating for gatherings.
-And any piece of furniture that can also be used as storage space—a steamer truck that's both a coffee table and a linen "closet", for instance, or a captain's bed with built-in drawers that can double as a dresser—is also a good bet.
+And any piece of furniture that can also be used as storage space—a steamer trunk that's both a coffee table and a linen "closet", for instance, or a captain's bed with built-in drawers that can double as a dresser—is also a good bet.

 Sometimes studios will have full size kitchen appliances (including a dishwasher and microwave).
 Other times they may have slightly smaller, "apartment size" appliances.
 If you do a lot of cooking or baking in the oven, you may want to measure your cookie sheets, roast pans etc. to make sure they will fit.
 Most will, but some larger sizes won't.